Category Archives

 • After acquiring Nate Archibald in September 1977, Buffalo let DiGregorio go — to the Lakers, who waived him halfway through the season.
 Boston signed him but didn’t offer a new deal.
 Just like that, Ernie D’s NBA run was over.

-• That same summer, Buffalo owner John Y. Brown Jr. swapped franchises with Celtics owner Irv Levin, who promptly moved the Braves to San Diego.
+• That same summer of ’78, Buffalo owner John Y. Brown Jr. swapped franchises with Celtics owner Irv Levin, who promptly moved the Braves to San Diego.

 • A year later, the newly christened Clippers signed Walton, meaning Ernie D missed playing with The Big Redhead by only a couple Degrees of NBA Separation.

-Consensus NCAA Player of the Year in 1973, at Providence College.
+To sum up on Ernie D: Consensus NCAA Player of the Year in 1973, at Providence College.
 NBA Rookie of the Year in 1974.
 Out of the league by the summer of 1978.

 Today, that sounds like an epic tale of crash and burn.
 Yet the mid-1970s did represent the most turbulent period in NBA history.
 The league had battled the ABA for talent and eyeballs the previous 10 years, before absorbing its competitor prior to the 1976-77 season.
 Free agency was instituted at roughly the same time.
-Many on-court careers were cut short or otherwise doomed by the ensuing roster consolidations, by franchise-swapping owners, by drugs, by a decidedly incoherent league promotional strategy.
-In the pre-cable age, television networks weren’t at all convinced the NBA would ever prove marketable as a major sporting enterprise.
-One reason why: The newly merged league was far more Black (the pre-merger NBA was so lily white, there was meaningful playing time for not one but two Van Arsdales!).
-Would middle America ever watch something so “urban”?
-Ultimately, yes; it would.
-But as late as June 1980, two full years after Magic and Larry showed up, CBS was still showing NBA Finals games at 11:30 p.m.
-EST, on tape delay.
+Upshot: Many on-court careers were cut short or otherwise doomed by the ensuing roster consolidations, by franchise-swapping owners, by drugs, by a decidedly incoherent league promotional strategy.

-It’s no coincidence that college basketball first planted its own flag during the Seventies, this period of marked NBA chaos/weakness.
+It’s no coincidence that college basketball first planted its own flag during the Seventies, this period of such marked NBA chaos and weakness.
 In this sliver of broadcasting daylight, especially, college hoops created a viable toehold in the culture.
 And it was the college game where Ernie D would prove a far more influential figure.

 Read More

-Let’s get to know Charles Beard, whose intellectual connection to 1619 principal Nikole Hannah-Jones may tar him with some people, but whose story still has much to teach us.
-Born in 1874, Beard was perhaps the most influential American historian of the first half of the 20th century.
-We’re obliged to segment his heyday in this fashion because a historian’s work is famously ephemeral.
-Beard’s most notable work, An Economic Interpretation of the Constitution of the United States, prompted much academic pearl-clutching upon its release in 1913, before forming the spine of an historical consensus that lasted more than 40 years.
-By the 1960s, his views on colonial America were quickly falling from grace.
+Beard’s most notable work, An Economic Interpretation of the Constitution of the United States, prompted much academic pearl-clutching upon its release in 1913, before becoming the bedrock of a consensus that lasted more than 40 years.
+By the 1960s, his views on colonial America were falling from grace.

-This much already seems clear: No work of U.S. history has ever been so swiftly, widely and cynically politicized.
+This much already seems clear: Few works of U.S. history have ever been so swiftly, widely and cynically politicized.
 Right-wingers especially have perceived electoral advantage in portraying this work of pop scholarship as a “radical left-wing” cousin to another all-purpose bogeyman, Critical Race Theory.
+The 1619 Project‘s principal author, Nikole Hannah-Jones, has been vilified.
 Even the Trotskyites who manage the World Socialist Web Site have joined the fray, on the side of Trumpists, Republican state legislators, and Fox News.
 This potent propagandistic cocktail (whipped up by such strange bedfellows) has resulted in spitting-mad parents showing up at school committee meetings eager to wage cultural warfare.
 Just in time for the mid-term elections.
-We should emphasize that otherwise reputable historians have also objected to aspects of The 1619 Project, while carefully praising the ambitious sweep of it.
-That such distinguished mainstream scholars as Sean Wilentz and Gordon Wood have seen fit to kick up such a public fuss illustrates still more politicization — from the normally left-leaning ivory tower.

 But what exactly is everyone so angry about?
 The story of Beard’s rise and fall should help us understand what’s really going on here.